ArthurVHan/ssafy-portfolio-class/README.md

 > SW Engineer Hiring Platform

-talentX recommends talented SW engineers to promising companies on a regular basis and meditates a reasonable salary which both sides are satisfied with.
+talentX recommends talented SW engineers to promising companies on a regular basis and tunes the reasonable salary and benefits which both sides are satisfied with.

 ## Quick start